Marcell Ozuna Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 16th-ranked team ERA across all MLB pitching staffs (4.20).
+- The Dodgers have the 17th-ranked team ERA across all league pitching staffs (4.21).

-- Dodgers pitchers combine to surrender 157 total home runs at a clip of 1.2 per game (to rank 14th in the league).
+- Dodgers pitchers combine to rank 14th in baseball in home runs given up (160 total, 1.2 per game).

-- In his last time out on Saturday against the Boston Red Sox, the left-hander threw six innings, allowing six earned runs while surrendering eight hits.
+- The righty last appeared on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

-- In 20 games this season, the 27-year-old has put up an ERA of 4.41, with 9.1 strikeouts per nine innings.
-Opponents are batting .244 against him.
+- The 24-year-old has an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.